-In the first century indoor plumbing was quite scarce and there were in the cities designated areas where the public could urinate.
+In the first century indoor plumbing was quite scarce.
+There were, however, designated areas where the public could urinate.
 Usually these incorporated a wall with a drain at its base that would allow the urine to drain to an appropriate area and the wall itself diminished the splashing that often occurs when urinating.

-Jesus was speaking of tombs, which were often dusted with lime (whitewashed) for the same basic purpose as with Paul's "wall" – to cover or hold down the smell.
-Furthermore, Jesus was not calling the Pharisees whitewashed tombs but saying they were "like" whitewashed tombs.
+Jesus was speaking of tombs, which were often dusted with lime (whitewashed) to keep down the smell.
+Furthermore, he was not calling the Pharisees whitewashed tombs but saying they were "like" whitewashed tombs.
 He used a perfect analogy to describe the hypocrisy of the Pharisees and explained the analogy to them without showing them disrespect.